What is F-GAP?

 The student, the Predoctoral Mentor, and the F-GAP Facilitator will have a discussion by email, Skype, or phone to suggest which graduate programs will be best for the student.

-All students applying through the Facilitated Graduate Applications Process (F-GAP) are encouraged to give the Alliance permission to share the students information with the mentors in the 32 Alliance Graduate Program Groups (GPGs).
+All students applying through the Facilitated Graduate Applications Process (F-GAP) are encouraged to give the Math Alliance permission to share their information with the mentors in the Doctoral Program Groups (DPG’s).

-After the student applies to the various graduate programs, the should send a complete list to the Alliance staff request.
-Alliance Staff will:
+After the student applies to the various graduate programs, they should send a complete list to the Math Alliance staff request.
+Math Alliance Staff will:

-- Notify Alliance Staff when final program decisions are made.
+- Notify Math Alliance Staff when final program decisions are made.

 Resources Available to Students as you prepare your Graduate School Application Materials